gabeismynamedev/batocera_games_downloader/README.md

 # Batocera PyGame Downloader
-This app is not endorse any kind of piracy.
+This app does not endorse any kind of piracy.

 This is a simple tool to help download games to your console.